Princess Caraboo: Biography

 Eventually the truth surfaced.
 A boarding-house keeper, Mrs. Neale, recognised her from the picture in the Bristol Journal and informed her hosts.
 This would-be princess was in truth Mary Willcocks, a cobbler's daughter from Witheridge, Devon.
 She had been a servant girl around England but had found no place to stay.
 She invented her fictitious language from imaginary and Romani words and created an exotic character and story.
 The odd marks on her head were scars from a crude cupping operation in a poorhouse hospital in London.
 The British press made much of the hoax at the expense of the duped rustic middle-class.
 Mrs. Worrall took pity on her and arranged for her to travel to Philadelphia, for which she departed on 28 June 1817.

-On 13 September 1817 a letter was printed in the Bristol Journal, allegedly from Sir Hudson Lowe, the official in charge of the exiled Emperor Napoleon on St. Helena.
+On 13 September 1817 a letter was printed in the Bristol Journal, allegedly from Sir Hudson Lowe, the official in charge of the exiled Emperor Napoleon on St Helena.
 It claimed that after the Philadelphia-bound ship bearing the beautiful Caraboo had been driven close to the island by a tempest, the intrepid princess impulsively cut herself adrift in a small boat, rowed ashore and so fascinated the emperor that he was applying to the Pope for a dispensation to marry her.
-That story is unverified.
+That story is unverified and not credible, given that St Helena is an isolated rock in the South Atlantic, many thousands of miles from the USA.

-In the United States, she briefly continued her role, appearing on-stage at the Washington Hall, Philadelphia, as 'Princess Caraboo', with little success.
+In the United States, she briefly continued her role, appearing on-stage at the Washington Hall, Philadelphia, as "Princess Caraboo", with little success.
 Her last contact with the Worralls was in a letter from New York in November 1817, in which she complained of her notoriety.
 She appears to have returned to Philadelphia until she left America in 1824, returning to England.

 In 1824 she returned to Britain and exhibited herself for a short time in New Bond Street, London, as Princess Caraboo but her act was not successful.
 She may have briefly travelled to France and Spain in her guise, but soon returned to England.

 Later life and death

-In September 1828, she was living as a widow in Bedminster under the name Mary Burgess (in reality the name of a cousin).
+In September 1828, she was living as a widow in Bedminster in Somerset under the name Mary Burgess (in reality the name of a cousin).
 There she married Richard Baker, and gave birth to a daughter named Mary Ann the following year around 1829.
 In 1839, she was selling leeches to the Bristol Infirmary Hospital.
 She died from a fall on 24 December 1864 and was buried in the Hebron Road cemetery in Bristol.
 Her daughter carried on with her business, living alone in Bedminster in a house full of cats until her death in a fire in February 1900.